 - The magnetic field to which the material is exposed must be below a characteristic value known as the critical magnetic field (Hc).

 - The current passing through a given cross-section of the material must be below a characteristic level known as the critical current density (Jc).

 Persistent current: no decrease of induced current could be observed in the superconductive state for the duration of the experiment (1 hour)

 It is uncanny to see the influence of these "permanent" currents on a magnetic needle.
 You can feel almost tangibly how the ring of electrons in the wire turns around, around, around — slowly and almost without friction.

 Find a good quote from Onnes' Nobel speech

 Type I vs. Type II superconductors,

-Demonstration of the Meisner Effect.
+Demonstration of the Meissner Effect.
+Named after Walther Meissner (1882–1974) Germany.
 Superconductors are also superdiamagnetic.
-Superdiamagnetism: Fritz, Heinz London, Oxford explained the Meisner effect in terms of surface current, produced a magnetic field within the superconductor that opposed the field imposed from outside
+Superdiamagnetism: Fritz, Heinz London, Oxford explained the Meissner effect in terms of surface current, produced a magnetic field within the superconductor that opposed the field imposed from outside

 |element||Tc (K)||element||Tc (K)|

 BCS theory, Cooper pairs, two electrons with an attractive interaction always form a bound pair (in the presence of a filled Fermi sphere).
 Worked out of a cramped office on the 3½ floor in an annex of the Institute for Advanced Studies.
 They jokingly called it the "Institute for Retarded Studies".